0xSero/partisia-docs/docs/operator-1-specs.md

 - [Docker](https://docs.docker.com/engine/install/) (Note that the version in your repository may be too old)
 - Linux (In this tutorial Ubuntu 20.04.3 was used)
 - A text editor (In this tutorial nano 4.3 was used)

+## Access to Gitlab Repository

+- Send your e-mail address to *@Kristian Hu#7382* in a direct message on the Partisia Blockchain Discord Channel for access to Partisia's Gitlab Repository.
+If you are not already a member of the node of our Discord channel write a direct message to @bryanpartisia on Telegram, he will add you to the group.